-During the year ended January 31, 2022, the Company issued 10,000,000 PB Warrants pursuant to the RTO with an estimated fair value of \$752,552 using the Black-Scholes option pricing model.
+On June 1, 2024, the PB Warrants reached the end of their 3 years expected life and expired.
+These warrants were issued on June 1, 2021 with an estimated fair value of \$752,552 using the Black-Scholes option pricing model.
 The fair value of the contingent consideration was discounted to its present value reflecting the Company's expectation on meeting revenue targets.
 The following assumptions were used to value the PB Warrants:

-Risk-free interest rate 0.29%

-Expected life 3 years

-Annualized volatility 100%
+Risk-free interest rate 0.29% Expected life 3 years Annualized volatility 100%

 Share price \$0.1412 USD (\$0.17 CAD)

 Discount rate 16%